asmyshlyaev177/state-in-url/README.md

 # Why use `state-in-url`?

-Store any user state in query parameters; imagine JSON in a browser URL, while keeping types and structure of data.
+Store any user state in query parameters; imagine JSON in a browser URL, while keeping types and structure of data, e.g. numbers will be decoded as numbers not strings, Date stay a date, objects and arrays supported.
 Dead simple, fast, and with static Typescript validation.
 Deep links, aka URL synchronization, made easy.

 Contains `useUrlState` hook for Next.js and react-router, and helpers for anything else on JS.